Calculating Settlement Value of a Case

-If you’re searching for a personal injury settlement calculator to help you predict how much your case is worth, you’re in the right place.
+If you’re calculating the settlement value of a case, our calculator can help you predict how much your case is worth.
 After you enter a few key pieces of information, our calculator will estimate your case value.
 Start by entering your medical expenses, property damage, and lost wages, which are your economic damages.
 The calculator will then estimate your non-economic damages, such as pain and suffering.

 We’d like to share a note of caution.
 Be aware that most calculators use overly simplified assumptions or are simply designed to lure you in, and so may not provide accurate values.

 Before using the settlement calculator, bear in mind that we provide free and confidential consultations with experienced personal injury attorneys, we can help you develop the best estimate for your case’s worth.
 At best, our calculator is only capable of estimating how much your case might be worth.
 To understand the full range of outcomes, it’s better to consult with a lawyer.

 Every Personal Injury Case Is Unique

 When calculating the settlement value of a case, you must understand that every case is unique and no two cases have the same value.
 Depending on how severe the injuries are, the potential for future injury or if someone was killed in the accident, your case could be worth tens of thousands of dollars.

 A talented Indianapolis personal injury lawyer can make a more precise calculation of your case based on three significant factors.
 The three key factors in determining the value of a personal injury lawsuit are: